-Hormones, like younger siblings, are often blamed for everything ― sometimes unfairly so.
+Hormones, like younger siblings, are often blamed for everything ― sometimes, unfairly so.
 That said, hormones can be responsible for weight gain, weight loss, fatigue, pain, brain fog, fluctuating sex drives and more.
-They’re also responsible for the hot flashes and night sweats that women experience, especially before and during menopause.
+They’re also responsible for the vasomotor symptoms (more commonly known as hot flashes and night sweats) that women and people assigned female at birth (AFAB) experience, especially before and during menopause.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy